asphyxiaxx/gacha-records-export/README.md

 ## Credits & Acknowledgements

-This project is a fork of [Original Project Name](https://github.com/biuuu/genshin-wish-export) originally created by [@original-owner](https://github.com/biuuu).
+This project is a fork of [genshin-wish-export](https://github.com/biuuu/genshin-wish-export) originally created by [@biuu](https://github.com/biuuu).

 Huge thanks to the original author and contributors for building the foundation of this project.